yayaneath/GeoGrasp/README.md

 # Examples of use

 At `GeoGrasp/data` we have included two PCD files with two scenes.
 The `creeper-isolated.pcd` holds the 3D point cloud of a toy Creeper standing on a table.
 In contrast, `objects-example.pcd` contains a 3D point cloud in which there are multiple objets on a table.
-To test GeoGrasp, simply execute the test script `cloud_processor` included with the package:
+These clouds were captured with a Intel RealSense SR300 camera.
+To test GeoGrasp, simply execute the test script `cloud_processor` included in the repository:

 ```
 rosrun geograsp cloud_processor _topic:="/cloud_pcd"
 ```

-This will launch a ROS node that will subscribe to the topic `/cloud_pcd` in which point clouds will be published.
+This launches a ROS node that subscribes to the topic `/cloud_pcd` in which point clouds will be published.
 The node reads these point clouds and processes them in order to compute the contact points using GeoGrasp.
-Then, execute the following:
+Next, execute the following node (`pcl_ros` ROS package is required for running this example):

 ```
 rosrun pcl_ros pcd_to_pointcloud <file.pcd>
 ```

-This will publish on a topic called `/cloud_pcd` the contains of the PCD file `<file.pcd>` (either of those included at `GeoGrasp/Data`).
-See below an example of the computed points for the example files:
+This publishes the contains of the PCD file `<file.pcd>` (either of those included at `GeoGrasp/Data`) on a topic called `/cloud_pcd`.
+See below an example of the computed points for the example PCD files:

 <img src="/data/creeper-isolated.png" width="400"> <img src="/data/objects.png" width="445">